Tableau Interview Questions

 |Scalability||Good||Limited by RAM|

-New visualizations are introduced like tree map bubble chart and box and whisker plot
+New visualizations are introduced like tree map bubble chart and box and whisker plot.
+We can copy worksheet directly from one workbook to another Workbook.
+Introduced R script

 With Kerboros support, Tableau 8.3 advances enterprise-grade data analysis with these enhancements: